 Invest in Employee Development

 Investing in employee development is crucial for preparing internal candidates for future opportunities.
-Companies should provide employees with access to training programs, mentorship opportunities, and other resources to help them develop the skills and knowledge they need to advance within the organization.
+Also, companies should provide employees with access to training programs, mentorship opportunities, and other resources to help them develop the skills and knowledge they need to advance within the organization.
 This investment not only benefits the employees but also strengthens the company's talent pipeline.

 Encourage Internal Applications